Proprietary Trading Firms

 Proprietary trading requires the analysis of complex market conditions coupled with prompt action.
 Many of the strategies used by proprietary trading firms leave no room for delay, so having a solid understanding of what you’re doing is absolutely vital to your success.

 A well-constructed investment portfolio will involve a variety of strategies—and a variety of attendant regulations.
-Hart & David represents clients who make use of various trading strategies, including:
+Hart David Carson represents clients who make use of various trading strategies, including:

 Arbitrage: This strategy, which includes statistical and index arbitrage, merger arbitrage, and volatility arbitrage, requires swift action on the part of the trader.